MarcoPasqualini/typescript-react-redux-build/readme.md

 # How to use
 - Run the `npm install` command to install all dependencies;
-- Delete the content of the source/test folders which currently contains some test code;
+- Run the `npm run postinstall` command to clean some folders related to only this repository
 - Review the other command in the package.json file.

 A list of all command is available [here](trrb-docs/commands.md)